-In January 2017, Interface Web School formally joined AIM — “an innovative not-for-profit community organization that grows, connects and inspires the tech talent ecosystem.”
-AIM and Interface Web School have enjoyed a very close working relationship over the past two years, making this a natural progression of our partnership.
-Interface Web School is just as much about community building as it is about tech training, so joining the nonprofit sector under AIM is an exciting step toward providing even more benefit to the community.
+In January 2017, AIM Code School formally joined AIM — “an innovative not-for-profit community organization that grows, connects and inspires the tech talent ecosystem.”
+AIM and AIM Code School have enjoyed a very close working relationship over the past two years, making this a natural progression of our partnership.
+AIM Code School is just as much about community building as it is about tech training, so joining the nonprofit sector under AIM is an exciting step toward providing even more benefit to the community.

 Transitioning our programming to not-for-profit status under AIM will also benefit our local community in several ways.
-First, Interface will be partnering with many community organizations and offering a broader range of topics, a combination that will bring fulfilling careers in tech to even more people in the Greater Omaha area.
-With this transition, Interface has an improved ability to help the underserved and underrepresented in tech, something that AIM’s VP of Tech Education, Shonna Dorsey, has been passionate about since starting Interface Web School over 3 years ago.
+First, AIM Code School will be partnering with many community organizations and offering a broader range of topics, a combination that will bring fulfilling careers in tech to even more people in the Greater Omaha area.
+With this transition, Interface has an improved ability to help the underserved and underrepresented in tech, something that AIM’s VP of Tech Education, Shonna Dorsey, has been passionate about since starting AIM Code School over 6 years ago.
 “As someone who grew up in a single-parent home with lots of barriers, but great support from parents, teachers, and other mentors, I understand the importance of creating opportunities for under-served and underrepresented people in our community.
 Careers in tech present some of the greatest opportunities for people to break the cycle of poverty and I am excited to work in the nonprofit sector on new initiatives for people in our community and beyond.”

 Joining AIM also means that our revenues will now be helping to fund a variety of programs offered by AIM, many of which help young people explore technology.
 These youth programs include Graduate Twice, a youth program that helps students in middle and high school explore career paths and higher education, as well as the Brain Exchange, an interactive space dedicated to helping youth explore, learn, and do technology.
 The Brain Exchange offers free classes for kids, covering topics including cybersecurity, game design, electronics, engineering, math, media production, robotics, circuitry, and more.